 WARNING!
 Certain components of this motorcycle such as Lithium batteries may contain Perchlorate Material.

-Special handling may apply for service or end of life disposal.
-See www.dtsc.ca.gov
+Special handling may apply for service or end of life

 Owner Information

 Record information pertaining to your motorcycle here.
 When contacting your dealer, you may need to provide this information.